boolesrings/boolesrings.org/Comments.md

 title: Comments
 ---

+* **Comments for Joel David Hamkins** [Comment on Is there just one mathematical universe?
+DRIFT, Amsterdam, May 2019 by Hendrik Boom](http://jdh.hamkins.org/is-there-just-one-mathematical-universe-amsterdam-may-2019/#comment-10206)
 * **Comments for Joel David Hamkins** [Comment on Kelley-Morse set theory does not prove the class Fodor Principle, CUNY Set Theory Seminar, March, 2019 by Joel David Hamkins](http://jdh.hamkins.org/kelley-morse-set-theory-does-not-prove-the-class-fodor-principle-cuny-set-theory-seminar-march-2019/#comment-10180)
 * **Comments for Assaf Rinot** [Comment on An inconsistent form of club guessing by saf](http://blog.assafrinot.com/?p=845#comment-655)
 * **Comments for Assaf Rinot** [Comment on An inconsistent form of club guessing by Ari B.](http://blog.assafrinot.com/?p=845#comment-654)